masaleiro/turbi-tac-toe/README.md

 # turbi-tac-toe
-Tic Tac Toe game in Python
+Tic Tac Toe game in Python for Turbine Kreuzberg Workshop at UAlg